-All charitable or community donations must be approved by the UK charity committee, unless it forms part of a Community Investment Plan, in which case these require Managing Director level approval.
-In Northern Europe, Southern Europe or Central Europe, Managing Directors have the discretion to approve donations.
+All charitable or community donations must be approved by the Partnership Development Director (who can refer these to the Group Customer & Operations Director, as needed), unless it forms part of a Community Investment Plan, in which case these require Managing Director level approval.
+In Northern Europe, Southern Europe or Central Europe, Managing Directors have the discretion to approve donations but need to notify the relative Partnership Development Manager beforehand to ensure good governance.

-If you have questions in relation to political or charitable donations, please discuss with your line manager, member of the UK Charity Committee, one of the Managing Directors in Europe or a member of the Group Legal team.
+If you have questions in relation to political or charitable donations, please discuss with your line manager, the Partnership Development Director, one of the Managing Directors in Europe or a member of the Group Legal team.

-Please see our Whistleblowing Procedure (Chapter 9) for further guidance on reporting serious concerns.
+Please see our Whistleblowing Procedure (for further guidance on reporting serious concerns.